Uldalsåna

-Uldalsåna is a lake on the border of the municipalities of Birkenes and Froland in Agder county, Norway.
+Uldalsåna is a lake in Agder county, Norway.
+The 3 km2 lake lies on the border of Birkenes Municipality and Froland Municipality.
 It is part of the Tovdalselva river drainage basin.
 On the southeastern end of the lake, there is a hydroelectric dam which releases water into the waterfall, Hanefoss, on its way down to the lake Herefossfjorden near the village of Herefoss.
 The lake is fed by the rivers Rettåna and Skjeggedalsåna.
 The lake Nystølfjorden flows into the river Skjeggedalsåna.